ptagseth/kanoa-software/docs/quality/configuration/check-sheets.md

 ![Check Sheets](/img/checksheets-4.png)

 ### On Fail
 When enabled, a re-test will be automatically scheduled.
 The re-test can be the same check sheet or a different check sheet as specified in the dropdown.
-To refresh dropdown options, click the :refresh: button.
+To refresh dropdown options, click the <RefreshIcon fontSize="small" /> button.

 ### Notify
 If enabled, an email alert notification will be sent to the notification group(s) as specified in the dropdown.